Xyleborus glabratus

 Xyleborus glabratus, the redbay ambrosia beetle, is a type of ambrosia beetle invasive in the United States.
 It has been documented as the primary vector of Raffaelea lauricola, the fungus that causes laurel wilt, a disease that can kill several North American tree species in the family Lauraceae, including redbay, sassafras, and avocado.

 Distribution

 Xyleborus glabratus is native to Asia, including India, Japan, Myanmar, and Taiwan.
 It was first detected in the United States in 2002, and may have arrived in wood products, packing materials or pallets.
-X. glabratus and laurel wilt disease have since spread through much of the Gulf and Atlantic Coastal Plains, ranging from eastern Texas and Arkansas to North Carolina, and in 2019 they were found in Kentucky and Tennessee.
+X. glabratus and laurel wilt disease have since spread through much of the Gulf Coastal Plain and Atlantic Plain, ranging from eastern Texas and Arkansas to North Carolina, and in 2019 they were found in Kentucky and Tennessee.

 Identification

 Adult

 Lateral view of a female Xyleborus glabratus.
 Length: 2.2 mm.

 Elytral declivity of a female Xyleborus glabratus beetle.

 The female redbay ambrosia beetle is a small (2.1 to 2.4 mm long), black or amber-brown, cigar-shaped beetle.
 The dorsal surface is mostly hairless and shiny when compared to other ambrosia beetles.
 They can be specifically identified by characters present on the elytral declivity, including its steep and convex shape when compared to other Xyleborus, and by the large size of indentations on the elytra.